N Korea vows stronger attack capabilities over allied drills

 Kim said she was delegated authority to release the statement, implying the message came directly from her brother.

-She described the South’s decision to hold joint exercises despite earlier warnings by the North was an “act of betrayal” that will push the allies into facing a “more serious security threat.”
+She described the South’s decision to hold joint exercises despite earlier warnings by the North as “perfidious behavior” that will push the allies into facing a “more serious security threat.”

 She said continuing the drills exposed the hypocrisy of the Biden administration’s offers to resume dialogue over the North’s nuclear weapons program.
 She said there won’t be stabilized peace on the Korean Peninsula unless the United States withdraws its troops and weapons in the South.